Key Quote

 RAD — REGRESS

-Macbeth's regression is now complete and irreversible: he has moved from ambitious warrior to guilt-ridden murderer to nihilistic (believing that life is meaningless) shell.
+Macbeth's regression is now complete and irreversible: he has moved from ambitious warrior to guilt-ridden murderer to nihilisticnihilistic — Believing that life has no meaning, purpose, or value shell.
 This final stage is worse than active evil — it is the absence of all feeling, a spiritual death that precedes his physical one.
-His inability to grieve his wife's death demonstrates the total atrophy (wasting away) of his humanity.
+His inability to grieve his wife's death demonstrates the total atrophyatrophy — The gradual decline or wasting away of something of his humanity.

 Key Words